JakeSteam/blog-programming/_posts/2018-09-29-developing-android-apps-with-firebase-authentication.md

 ### Enabling sign-in methods

 Next, the required sign in methods need to be activated in [the console](https://console.firebase.google.com/project/_/authentication/providers).
-For each, click the relevant row then toggle “Enable”, whilst leaving the other settings as default.
+For each, click the relevant row then toggle "Enable", whilst leaving the other settings as default.

 #### Email